SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Related Work

 \subsection{Style Transfer}

 Conventional style transfer methods rely on hand-crafted algorithms to render an image in fixed styles \cite{haeberli1990paint,hertzmann1998painterly}, or match two images with hand-crafting features \cite{hertzmann2001image,efros2001image}.
-More recent advances in style transfer have shifted towards the use of deep learning techniques, specifically the increasingly effective generative models \cite{tang2023datfuse,zhou2021mffenet,zhou2022hrinversion}.
+More recent advances in style transfer have shifted towards the use of deep learning techniques, specifically the increasingly effective generative models \cite{tang2023datfuse,zhang2024real,zhou2022hrinversion,zhou2023cips,yin20233d}.
 AdaIN \cite{huang2017arbitrary} and DIN \cite{jing2020dynamic} use conditional instance normalization to align content and style feature statistics, but dynamic generation of affine parameters may cause distortion artifacts.
-Other methods use an autoencoder-based framework with feature transformation and/or fusion \cite{dumoulin2016learned,park2019arbitrary,deng2021arbitrary,an2021artflow}.
+Other methods use an autoencoder-based framework with feature transformation and/or fusion \cite{dumoulin2016learned,zhang2023inversion,zhang2023inversion,deng2022stytr2}.
 These models have shown impressive results in generating realistic images in a given style or transferring the style of one image onto another \cite{chen2022quality}.
-Importantly, controlling the output of style transfer is vital for downstream applications.
-One approach is to decompose the global attributes of images, such as hue, saturation, and luminance \cite{gatys2017controlling}.
-In contrast to global style control, another sort of style control is spatial \cite{lu2017decoder,kolkin2019style}, which lets the user specify which areas of the output should be rendered exclusively with features from a hand-picked region of the style image.
-Despite that, there exists a gap between the generated and ideal results when applying existing style transfer methods for makeup transfer, as the latter are sensitive to semantic details and require more exquisite control.
+Controlling the output of style transfer is crucial for downstream applications.
+One approach to achieve this is through spatial style control, which allows users to selectively apply features from specific regions of the style image to designated areas of the output \cite{lu2017decoder,kolkin2019style}.
+Another approach involves global style control methods that decompose the overall attributes of images, such as hue, saturation, and illumination \cite{gatys2017controlling}.
+Compared to general style transfer tasks, makeup transfer requires a higher level of precision and fine-grained control over specific facial regions, which leads to a discrepancy between the generated and desired results when applying these techniques to makeup transfer.